CRI-Biocore/scRNA-2025-Workshop3/README.md

 # CRI Bioinformatics Core Workshop Series - 10x Genomics scRNA-seq data analysis workshop

-**This bioinformatics learning series, hosted by the CRI Bioinformatics Core, provides a comprehensive, hands-on introduction to single-cell RNA sequencing (scRNA-seq) data analysis.
+**This hands-on workshop series, organized by the CRI Bioinformatics Core, offers a practical and comprehensive introduction to single-cell RNA sequencing (scRNA-seq) data analysis.
-Participants will be guided through each step of the typical scRNA-seq workflow using widely adopted tools such as 10x Genomics cellranger, seurat, and DoubletDecon.**
+Participants will work through each step of a typical scRNA-seq workflow using widely used tools such as 10x Genomics Cell Ranger, DoubletDecon, and Seurat.**

 **This workshop will cover the topics listed below.
 You can access the presentation slides by [downloading Workshop Slides (PDF)](./docs/Presentation_June2025_scRNAseq.pdf) **